 This can also be a fun project to do with older children—the candy sets quickly as it cools, so it’s helpful to have lots of hands on-board to shape the treats.

 Spiced Sesame Seed Candy

-Grease a baking sheet liberally with olive oil and pour a few tablespoons into a bowl to dip your hands in as you shape the candy later.
+- Line a baking sheet with parchment paper and pour a few tablespoons of olive oil into a bowl to dip your hands in as you shape the candy later.
 Set aside.

 - Place brown rice syrup, honey, and sea salt in a large heavy-bottomed sauce pan with a candy thermometer.
 Heat over medium heat to 248 degrees Fahrenheit.
 Quickly stir in vanilla.

 - Note: If you don’t have a candy thermometer, you can “eyeball” the right temperature.
 The syrup mixture should be at soft-ball stage: just slightly stiff and quite thick—think of a slow-to-pour caramel topping for an ice cream sundae.